-The school is in the process of hiring a new Educational Director therefore I am suggesting that the recommendations mentioned in my previous report regarding the school be followed.
-In addition, as it relates to the school, since there has not been an evaluation of the school, I would recommend an external audit by a qualified educational consultant.
-During this visit, I found that during the week-long testing period students were being individually tested, which was fine, however there were only several students being tested while the other students were being supervised on the units by the direct care staff.
-Therefore, I would recommend during these testing periods that the school follow the system developed by Rankin County where students being tested are tested away from the regular school programming and all other students are still in class receiving educational programming.
+As stated in all my previous reports, I reiterate as it relates to the school, since there has not been an evaluation of the school, I would continue to recommend an external audit by a qualified educational consultant.
+I would also continue to recommend that during testing periods that the school follow the system developed by Rankin County where students being tested are tested away from the regular school programming and all other students are still in class receiving educational programming.